Boardytale/boardytale/README.md

 # important notes

+when you are using `initial-data-to-database` full (not mocked) version of editor should run

 after change of core class run `npm run generate-core`

 between `generate core` and `initial-data-to-database` editor server must be restarted! (using old version of fromJson and toJson)